dtosidis/housing-prediction/README.md

 ### Project Tasks

 Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:
-* Test your project code using linting
+* Test your project code using linting `make lint`
 * Complete a Dockerfile to containerize this application
 * Deploy your containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application